furiosa-ai/furiosa-sdk/docs/en/source/software/kubernetes_support.rst

 .. code-block:: sh

-  apt-get update && apt install -y furiosa-driver-pdma furiosa-toolkit
+  apt-get update && apt install -y furiosa-driver-warboy furiosa-toolkit

 Once the required package is installed as above, you can check for NPU recognition as follows, with the